-Session Description Social Studies Standards Other Standards (Please specify) Common Core ELA Planning with the Customer in Mind Students are introduced to lean business planning and focus on the customer-focused segments of the Lean Canvas.
+Session Description Social Studies Standards Common Core ELA Planning with the Customer in Mind Students are introduced to lean business planning and focus on the customer-focused segments of the Lean Canvas.
 They identify customer segments, the problem to be solved, and the intended solution.
 Students will: Identify the purpose of a business plan.
 Describe the key elements of the lean business plan model.
 State the problem to be solved in the Lean Canvas as a customer-centered problem statement.
 Identify the customers in the target audience for the proposed product or service.
 Identify the solution that answers the problem statement.
+Economics and Financial Literacy 11.
+Income is determined by many factors including individual skills and abilities, work ethic and market conditions.
+13. Financial decision-making involves considering alternatives by examining costs and benefits.
 Grades 9-10 RI.2,4,8 W.4 SL.1,2,3,4 L. 1,2,3,4,6 Grades 11-12 RI.2,4,8 SL.
 1,2,3,4 L. 1,2,3,4,6 RH 9-12 1-9 WhST 4,6,9 Summarizing the Customer Elements Students learn about customer communication channels and the most effective practices for reaching their customers.
 Then, they practice completing the customer elements of the lean business plan using an original or supplied idea.
 Students will: Define channels as they relate to business planning Differentiate uses of each channel based on situations/context Practice the lean business planning process by applying information to the Problem, Customer Segments, Solution, and Channels sections of the Lean Canvas.
+Economics and Financial Literacy 11.
+Income is determined by many factors including individual skills and abilities, work ethic and market conditions.
 Grades 9-10 RI.
 2,4 W.4 SL.
 1,2,3,4,6 L. 1,2,3,4,6 Grades 11-12 RI.2,4 SL.
 1,2,3,4,6 L. 1,2,3,4,6 W 4 RH 9-12 1-9 WhST 4,6,9